Johnnydev001/Johnnydev001/README.md

 I'm used to collaborative environments, where the team must have a common goal, share constructive feedback and evolve as a whole.

-Beyond work, I'm a music enthusiast and advocate for a balanced, healthy lifestyle.
-I love to travel and discover new cultures and their history.
+Beyond work I'm a:

+    Music enthusiast
+    Advocate for a balanced and healthy lifestyle.
+    Traveler and discoverer of new culture and history

 I do my best to enjoy life as much as possible.